eduforell/eduforell/README.md

 <h2>yO 👋 , I'm Eduardo.</h2>
-I'm a brazilian full stack developer based in Länghem SE and with more than 19 years of experience and a degree in business administration.
+I'm a brazilian full stack developer based in Länghem SE and with 20 years of experience and a degree in business administration.

 <h3> 🛠 &nbsp;Tech Stack</h3>